SumoLogic/sumologic-documentation/docs/get-started/admin.md

 Sumo provides a tool for tracking and managing collection and data volume.

 * [Log Ingest Data Volume Index](docs/manage/ingestion-and-volume/data-volume-index/log-tracing-data-volume-index.md): Sumo writes messages to the index about how much log data your account is ingesting.
-You can query the index, and if desired, install the [Sumo Logic Data Volume app] (docs/integrations/sumo-apps/Data_Volume_App_-_Legacy.md), which provides pre-configured searches and dashboards for analyzing log ingestion.
+You can query the index, and if desired, install the [Sumo Logic Data Volume app](/docs/integrations/sumo-apps/data-volume-legacy), which provides pre-configured searches and dashboards for analyzing log ingestion.
 * [Metric Ingest Data Volume Index](docs/manage/ingestion-and-volume/data-volume-index/metrics-data-volume-index.md): The Metrics Data Volume Index is populated with a set of index messages every five minutes.
 The messages contain information on how much metrics (by data points) your account is ingesting.

 ## Searching